tsrivishnu/tsrivishnu.github.io/_posts/2022-01-19-overcoming-challenges-with-jsbundling-rails-with-webpack-5-on-production.md

 //# sourceMappingURL=app-5698cfb0cae1ccdeebd.js.map;
 ```

-Turns out, there is no immediate solution available for this.
+There seems to be no immediate solution to this.
 See [the issue on jsbundling-rails repo](https://github.com/rails/jsbundling-rails/issues/24).

 #### Configure nginx to remove the semicolon